Lawn Disease Control in North Carolina

 About this Service

 Nothing is worse than having a yard filled with disease-ridden grass.
 The many types of diseases will include fungal damage and if not treated properly, it will continue to spread throughout your landscape only making the issue worse.
 Identifying the type of lawn disease is step 1 to combatting this problem.
-Our lawn disease control in Charlotte does a number of things for your landscape including:
+Our lawn disease control in North Carolina does a number of things for your landscape including:

 - It is preemptive: The only way to effectively defend against Brown Patch is to apply treatments before it takes hold.

 - It safeguards your lawn for the season: Once disease surfaces, you have to live with it for several months.